auth0/docs/nodeapi-tutorial.md

   	  ...
   	});

-> If you are not using express you can use the [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) package which provides the underlying token validation functionallity used by `express-jwt`.
+> If you are not using Express you can use the [jsonwebtoken package](https://github.com/auth0/node-jsonwebtoken) which provides the underlying token validation functionality used by `express-jwt`.